ej838639/timing/docs/linux_setup.md

 ```

 # Setup second VM in UTM
 Setup a second VM the same way.
-Except keep the display so the ptplab package we developed can use matplotlib to plot the PTP offset vs time.

-Display:
-- Emulated Display Card: virtio-gpu-gl-pci (GPU Supported)
-- Resize display to window size automatically: check
-- Upscaling: Nearest Neighbor
-- Downscaling: Nearest Neighbor
+Except also add a folder to transfer files between the host computer and the Linux VM.

 Sharing:
 - Directory Share Mode: VirtFS